Skip to main content

 5. Stylistic Polish

-LLM Action: Apply American spelling, metric units (provide conversions for quotes if necessary), Oxford commas, and logical quotation.
+LLM Action: Apply American spelling, metric units (silently converted if necessary), Oxford commas, and logical quotation.
 Use Kesselman estimative words for probabilities.
 Re-check for and eliminate banned/filler phrases.
-Ensure correct dash usage (hyphen, en-dash, em–dash—no spaces around em-dashes).
+Ensure correct dash usage (hyphen, en-dash, em-dash—no spaces around em-dashes).

 MoS Language Rules